-I will go over this report but the $10,000 accumulated over a few years (in the end part of this report, I’ll display the sales and the value of each one and how it added up to this number).
+In a period of several years, on autopilot basically, it accumulated over $10,000 (in the end part of this report, I’ll display the sales and the value of each one and how it added up to this number).
 And I’ll be explaining all of this stuff and again, showing you actual video so you can see this for yourself.

 In an effort to boost sales to one referral program (Wealthy Affiliate), I ventured into doing things a little bit differently.
 I decided to make a single video, put it up on YouTube and directly linked it to the promotion.